MichSeman/MichelleS-portfolio.github.io/README.md

 # michelles-portfolio.github.io
 Name: Michelle Seman's Portfolio

-Description: A representation of my skills as a developer.
+Description: A representation of my growing skills as a developer.

 Installation: Steps will be added as portfolio becomes more substantial.